top of page

 After seeing how fast Ben Johnson's start and initial acceleration was at about the 12 second mark of this video, go to the 3 minute and 46 second mark and watch for about a minute for a great example of how power is generated via internal and external pelvic rotation.
 FYI - In my "Three-Point and Four-Point Start" blog I'll address the movement prior to the gun that Ben was allowed to do (illegal in my opinion).

-A major theme of this website is that I feel that this and other aspects are maximized through good positioning, balancing and coordination during the starting steps as the athlete heads up the track.
+A major theme of this website is that I feel that this and other aspects are maximized through good positioning, coordination, and effective movement during the starting steps as the athlete heads up the track.
 It is also important to understand that the time the feet spend on the ground gets less and less as the acceleration continues, and the task is to still be able to deliver significant forces to the ground although the strides come through really fast, and the feet are on the ground for only brief moments.

 Torque